Logrui/n8n-nodes-twenty-dynamic/README.md

 ---

-## For Developers and Collaborators
+## Compatibility

+Compatible and tested with Twenty v1.7.6 and n8n Version 1.113.3

 ## Credits